SerhiiKalenichenko/goit-rdb-hw-04/README.md

 ### Explanation:
 RIGHT JOIN did not change the number of rows, which means that all records in the orders table have corresponding records in order_details.
 No orphan records exist in the joined tables.

+### Task 4.3 — Filter by employee_id

+Result: 317 rows

+### Explanation:
+The WHERE clause filters records where employee_id is greater than 3 and less than or equal to 10.
+This reduces the dataset to only orders handled by selected employees.